 Finally, novel technology based on combined potentiometric (pH) and amperometric (O2) measurements through ruthenium oxide-based electrodes could catalyze a paradigm shift in current tools, allowing studying cellular metabolism in culture and in vivo46.
 Although current methods allow predominantly ex vivo and in vitro assessment of cellular metabolism, delayed fluorescence enables in vivo analysis of mitochondrial oxygen as a measure of mitochondrial function47.
 Similarly, microfluidics-based respirometry shows promise in higher sensitivity, requiring only a few hundred cells48.
 While new methodologies are on the horizon, to date, high-resolution respirometry remains the gold standard to assess cellular respiration capacity for which quintessential protocols are provided here, applicable to most cells, tissues, and organisms to study mitochondrial respiration.

+DISCLOSURES:

+No conflict of interest to disclose.

 ACKNOWLEDGMENTS:

 This work was supported by funding from the Academy of Finland (C.B.J), the Magnus Ehrnroot Foundation (C.B.J), and a Doctoral fellowship of the Integrated Life Sciences Graduate School (R.A.).

-DISCLOSURES:

-No conflict of interest to disclose.

 REFERENCES:

 1. McBride, H. M., Neuspiel, M., Wasiak, S. Mitochondria: More than just a powerhouse.
 Current Biology.
 16 (14), 551–560 (2006).